nomadsdev/auth-jwt-express-mysql/README.md

 Feel free to open an issue or submit a pull request if you have suggestions or improvements.

 ## License
-This project is licensed under the MIT License - see the [LICENSE] file for details.
+This project is licensed under the MIT License